Basheera22/Syntecxhub_RestaurantBillingSystem-/README.md

 3.Tools: Any IDE (IntelliJ, Eclipse, VS Code) or command line

-HOW TO RUN
+HOW TO RUN:

 1.Compile the program using:  javac RestaurantBillingSystem.java
 2.Run the program using:  java RestaurantBillingSystem.

-SAMPLE OUTPUT
+SAMPLE OUTPUT:

 It is a console-based billing system where you can view the menu, place orders, and generate receipts.

 Welcome to XYZ Restaurant